A word about our recommendations:

 Bluebridge Sleeper Service, just incredibly handy when you’re crossing from Wellington to Picton.
 For $40 you get a cabin with 2 single beds ($30 for a single) and an ensuite shower/toilet.
 You board at around 11pm and land at 6am, perfect for breakfast in Kaikoura and gaining several hours to get further down the South Island, not to mention a really cheap night’s accommodation.
 Not available on Saturdays or from Picton to Wellington.

 SH1B, Gordonton: The Firepot Cafe will not disappoint, we stopped for brunch again this morning and Every Single Customer went back up to the counter to thank the staff and say how much they enjoyed it before they left.
 It really is that good!

 Rotorua: When in Rotorua head down to Eat Streat (Tutanekai St).
 It’s an amazing cosmopolitan pedestrianised area with food and drink for everyone.
 Choose a motel in the city and head down here in the evening.
 Brew Bar is a personal favourite, but there is something for every budget and seemingly from every region.

 Taihape: Cafe Telephonique next to New World.
-Heading North through Taihape, this is on the left just before the clock tower.
+Heading North through Taihape, this is on the left just before the road goes right at the top of the town.
 Wow, wow, wow.
 Go here.
-With a normal person, a veggie and a dairy / gluten free person they shrugged off our questions as if nothing was a problem & out came the best food ever.
+With a normal person, a veggie and a dairy / gluten free person they shrugged off our questions as if nothing was a problem and out came the best food ever.